MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/stream-teams-meetings.md

 ## What is streaming and how does it work?

-Streaming allows meeting organizers to stream a meetingto external endpoints by providing a RTMP URL and key to the built-in Custom Streaming app in Teams.
+Streaming allows your organization to expand your reach and gives meeting attendees more meeting options.
+When you enable streaming, organizers can stream meetings and webinars to external endpoints by providing a Real-Time Messaging Protocol (RTMP) URL and key to the built-in Custom Streaming app in Teams.

+> [!NOTE]
+> You can't stream live events.

 ## Set up streaming with PowerShell